Part-Time Student Aid

 Manitoba residents and most out-of-province students need to apply for part-time funds through a paper application.*

-- Complete sections A to D of the Part-Time Application form.
-Save the form.
+3. Complete sections A to D of the Part-Time Application form.
+Save the PDF form.

-- Submit the completed application and supporting documents to the appropriate Provincial Student Aid branch for assessment.
-We will include instructions when we send the application back to you.
+5. Print the PDF, sign Section C in ink, and submit the completed application with supporting documents to the appropriate Provincial Student Aid branch for assessment.

 *Students from Alberta, British Columbia or Ontario need to complete a provincial part-time application form.
 Visit the Out-of-Province Student Aid page for a link to your provincial student aid branch.